RobertMyles/sweet_R_tricks/README.md

 )
 ```

+`Cmd + option + i` gives you an R code chunk.
+That’s handy.

 ### JavaScript

-If you use `results = 'asis'` in the head of your code chunk, i.e.
+If you use `results = 'asis'` in the head of your code chunk,
-` ```{r results = 'asis'}`, RMarkdown will keep the result of the chunk
+i.e. ` ```{r results = 'asis'} `, RMarkdown will keep the result of the
-‘alive’, so to speak, in the document, for you to use.
-A good example
+chunk ‘alive’, so to speak, in the document, for you to use.
+A good
-of this is with JavaScript, which you can use to make a nifty
+example of this is with JavaScript, which you can use to make a nifty
 [d3](https://d3js.org/) plot.
 A few bloggers have noted this, although I
 think the first was a blogger named
 [Alice](https://towardsdatascience.com/getting-r-and-d3-js-to-play-nicely-in-r-markdown-270e302a52d3).